 CSL presents students with a unique opportunity to develop a better understanding of why one might choose social work as a field of study, and it is an opportunity for students to explore the world of social services in a hands-on way.
 In addition, CSL provides undergraduate students with a valuable opportunity to bridge classroom content with “in-the-field” experiences.

-- Tuesday, November 17 – Friday, November 20: Students register for CSL placements via EXPO
+- Monday, November 21-Wednesday, November 23: Students register for CSL placements via EXPO

-- Week of May 30: Last week of students’ commitment to CSL placement
+- Week of May 29: Last week of students’ commitment to CSL organization.

 As students engage in service-learning, they will hone their critical thinking skills, advocate for diversity and multiculturalism in support of social justice, while deliberating upon the political, historical and cultural context of social work practice.
 Students will have the opportunity to learn from community-based social services professionals and the communities they are working within.
 For many BASW students, the CSL internship is their first experience working in a social service setting.
 Accordingly, it is a chance for students to explore areas of interest in the social work field and possible career paths.
 CSL opportunities can encompass a broad range of service work including:

 Hosting CSL students

 CSL students are expected to complete 4-6 hours each week during Winter and Spring Quarters (40-60 hours per quarter).
 Community partners are asked to propose CSL opportunities in the Autumn Quarter.

 When developing a project or position title and description, keep in mind that: